 \subsubsection{Query Time}

-The query time consists of (i) the time to find the $k$-vicinity of the query point $q$ and identifying the tuple in $k$-vicinity that has the maximum distance from $q$, and (ii) the time to apply binary search on the sorted multi-sets. \submit{ To study the impact of the number of tuples $n$ on the performance of the query time, we gradually increase the size of the data set from 50 to 100K.
-The results are provided in Figure \ref{fig:exp-query-time-var-num-point}.
-The total query time is dominated by the first bottleneck, and the time to binary search the lists are negligible compared to it.
-In our experiments, the query time did not (meaningfully) change as the data set size increased, showing the scalability of our algorithm to the very large settings.
-We next study the impact of the number of attributes $d$ by varying it from 2 to 20.
-The results in Figure \ref{fig:exp-query-time-var-num-dim} verify the scalability of our algorithms with respect to the number of dimensions. }
+The query time consists of (i) the time to find the $k$-vicinity of the query point $q$ and identifying the tuple in $k$-vicinity that has the maximum distance from $q$, and (ii) the time to apply binary search on the sorted multi-sets.

 \stitle{Varying $n$} To study the impact of the number of tuples $n$ on the performance of the query time, we gradually increase the size of the data set from 50 to 100K.
 The results are provided in Figure \ref{fig:exp-query-time-var-num-point}.
-The total query time is dominated by the first bottleneck, and the time to binary search the lists are negligible compared to it.
+The total query time is dominated by the first bottleneck and the time to binary search the lists is negligible compared to it.
 In our experiments, the query time did not (meaningfully) change as the data set size increased, showing the scalability of our algorithm to the very large settings.

 \stitle{Varying $k$} Next, we vary the neighborhood size $k$ from 1 to 50.
 The results in Figure \ref{fig:exp-query-time-var-num-neighbors} suggest that the query time is (almost) independent from the $k$.